A Practical Theory of Generalization in Selectivity Learning: Prior Work

 \section{Prior Work~}

 Selectivity estimation dates back to the beginning of query processing~\cite{selinger1979access}, where rather than computing intermediate results and then finding query plans~\cite{wong1976decomposition}, System-R instead used histograms and independence assumptions.
 Such techniques were refined to use queries themselves to compute histograms~\cite{aboulnaga1999self, bruno2001stholes, lim2003sash}, query expression statistics~\cite{bruno2002exploiting} and adjustments to correlated predicates~\cite{markl2003leo}.
-More recent \emph{learned data-driven methods}~\cite{deepdb, yang2020neurocard} do offline computation over samples of existing database instances, to build a model of correlations, selectivities in the presence of skew, etc. \emph{Learned query-driven database systems} can learn or improve an ML model for a variety of database components, by using the execution log of a query workload~\cite{anagnostopoulos2017query,anagnostopoulos2015learning,anagnostopoulos2015learningidcm,xiu2024parqo,li2023alece}.
+More recent \emph{learned data-driven methods}~\cite{deepdb, yang2020neurocard} do offline computation over samples of existing database instances to build models of data distributions in the presence of skew and correlations. \emph{Learned query-driven database systems} can learn or improve an ML model for a variety of database components, by using the execution log of a query workload~\cite{anagnostopoulos2017query,anagnostopoulos2015learning,anagnostopoulos2015learningidcm,xiu2024parqo,li2023alece}.
 More recently, there is active work on workload-aware cardinality predictors~\cite{wu2018towards,kipf2019learned,wu2021unified}.
 In this paper, we consider several families of selectivity estimation techniques.

-\textbf{Parametric Functions~\cite{chen1994adaptive}.} The very early and simple approach fits a parametric function (such as linear and polynomial) to the observed queries.
-The parametric function takes the range of a query as the input and outputs the corresponding selectivity estimate.
+\textbf{Parametric Functions~\cite{chen1994adaptive}.} The early approach fits a parametric function (\textit{e.g.,} linear and polynomial) to observed queries.
+These functions take a query as input and produce a selectivity estimate.
 However, the performance of parametric functions is not as good as more recent approaches due to the limited model capacity.

-\textbf{Histograms~\cite{aboulnaga1999self, markl2007consistent}.} The type of methods (i.e., histograms-based models) is studied intensively in the database literature.
-Typically, they construct histograms from a query workload either by progressively creating and adjusting bucket frequencies to account for previous errors, or by finding a maximum entropy distribution consistent with the observed queries.
-Note that histograms-based models make two important assumptions --- uniformity assumption (in the same bucket) and independence assumption among columns (or features), which could lead to large estimation errors.
+\textbf{Histograms~\cite{aboulnaga1999self, markl2007consistent}.} Histogram-based models, widely studied in database literature, build histograms from query workloads by adjusting bucket frequencies to correct prior errors or by aligning with a maximum entropy distribution with observed queries.
+They assume uniformity within buckets and independence across columns (or features), which could lead to large estimation errors.

 \textbf{LEO~\cite{stillger2001leo}.} Intuitively, LEO can be seen as a combination of parametric functions and histograms --- it learns the adjustment factors from observed queries to correct incorrect statistics such as histograms.
 Specifically, LEO collects a set of previous ratios $r = \frac{act\_sel}{stat\_set}$ of actual selectivity ($act\_set$) and statistics estimate ($stat\_set$) from past queries.
 To estimate an incoming query, LEO uses the ratios to adjust the statistics estimate by multiplying it by a chosen adjustment ratio $r$.
 For example, consider a query asks for the range $\{x<1\}$ and the selectivity estimate of the histogram for the query is $\hat{Hist}(x<1)$.
 LEO produces the adjusted estimate by $\text{adjusted\_sel} = \hat{Hist}(x<1) * r(x<1)$, where $r(x<1)$ is the collected adjustment factor at $x=1$.
 If there is no adjustment factor for $x=1$, LEO computes the factor by linear interpolation.